openhab/openhab-addons/bundles/org.openhab.binding.vesync/README.md

 # VeSync Binding

-It's current support is for the Air purifiers & Humidifer's branded as Levoit which utilise the VeSync app based on the V2 protocol.
+Its current support is for the Air Purifiers & Humidifer's branded as Levoit which utilise the VeSync app based on the V2 protocol.

 ### Verified Models